kartik-v/bootstrap-fileinput/README.md

     - `width`: _string_, the CSS width of the image/content displayed.
     - `url`: _string_, the URL for deleting the image/content in the initial preview via AJAX post response.
 This will default to `deleteUrl` if not set.
     - `key`: _string|object_, the key that will be passed as data to the `url` via AJAX POST.
+    - `frameClass`: _string_, the additional frame css class to set for the file's thumbnail frame.
+    - `frameAttr`: _object_, the HTML attribute settings (set as key:value pairs) for the thumbnail frame.
     - `extra`: _object|function_, the extra data that will be passed as data to the initial preview delete url/AJAX server call via POST.
 This will default to `deleteExtraData` if not set.

 An example configuration of `initialPreviewConfig` (for the previously set `initialPreviewContent`) can be: